13 December 2019

 You would be committing an offence whether you were on a footpath or on the road.

-But what if it’s not Proven that I’ve been Drinking and Riding my Bicycle?
+What if it’s not proven that I’ve been drinking and riding my bicycle?

 Even if Magistrates aren’t convinced you were under the influence whilst on your bike, if you have been riding in a dangerous, careless or inconsiderate way then you run the risk of being convicted under one of these separate offences.

-So if, for example, you cycled through a red light and were stopped by the police who suspected you were under the influence they could charge you with careless or inconsiderate cycling AND cycling under the influence.
+If, for example, you cycled through a red light and were stopped by the police who suspected you were under the influence they could charge you with careless or inconsiderate cycling and cycling under the influence.
 The Magistrates could then find you guilty of the careless and inconsiderate cycling charge but not the cycling whilst under the influence.

-But remember, if you “jump” a red light you risk a Fixed Penalty Notice of £50 no matter what.
+If you “jump” a red light, you risk a Fixed Penalty Notice of £50 no matter what.
 It is illegal for any road user not to comply with the Road Traffic Act 1998.

 The maximum penalty for cycling whilst under the influence of drink or drugs is a £1,000 fine.
 This is also the case for careless or inconsiderate cycling.
 The maximum penalty for dangerous cycling is a £2,500 fine.